inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 TODO: guideline on test setup to verify correctness.
 Run tests with both partial and non-partial, what sort of tests should definitely be included, ...?
 TODO: review comments
-TODO: double check commits do not include png/pdf